-During the summer months, park frontcountry roads and trailheads are ordinarily accessible and the weather is more stable and favorable for wilderness excursions.
+During the summer months, the parks' frontcountry roads and trailheads are ordinarily accessible and the weather is more stable and favorable for wilderness excursions.
 With these favorable conditions, visitors of a variety of skill levels can experience wilderness.
-Also during the summer months, wilderness visitors engage in the widest variety of activities and park wilderness areas are at maximum staffing.
+Also during the summer months, wilderness visitors engage in the widest variety of activities and the parks' wilderness areas are at maximum staffing.
 Commercial-service use, including stock use, is highest during this time period.